 Room temperature: Store in an airtight container for up to 2 days.

 Freezing: Slice, wrap tightly, and freeze in an airtight container.
-Reheat in the oven for best results.
+Let thaw before reheat in the oven for best results.

 Make Ahead Instructions: